Gemma Atkinson: Charity work

 In September 2007, Atkinson did a 5 kilometre (3 miles, 190 yards) charity run for breast cancer awareness.
 She embarked upon a 228 km walk along the Great Wall of China in April 2008, as part of a charity event organised by Olivia Newton-John's breast cancer awareness charity.
 She was joined for her section of the walk by celebrities Marcus Patric and Ant and Dec, among others.
 The walk was intended to symbolise the steps cancer patients must take on their road to recovery.

 Atkinson visited the Home and Garden Show at Chester Racecourse on 5 June 2008 to unveil the room she designed with furniture store owner Arighi Bianchi which would be suitable for teenagers in conjunction with the Teenage Cancer Trust charity.
-The room was created in association with Teenage Cancer Trust (TCT), the Home and Garden Show's official charity, and the design will now be incorporated into the TCT unit at Christie Hospital, Manchester.
+The room was created in association with Teenage Cancer Trust (TCT), the Home and Garden Show's official charity.

 On 8 January 2009, Atkinson was at Spinningfields in Manchester helping to launch the Great Manchester Run, a 10 km run for charity that took place on 17 May 2009.
 At the launch, she was joined by singer Russell Watson, and actors Antony Cotton and Britt Ekland.
 Atkinson ran to raise funds for the New Children's Hospital appeal.
 She finished the 10 km run on 17 May 2009 with a time of 1 hour 6 minutes.

 In May 2010, Atkinson again took part in the Great Manchester Run, she was competing on behalf of Manchester's Christie Hospital.
 She hoped to beat her time from the previous year's run of 1 hour 6 minutes.
 She ran a time of 57 minutes, beating her 2009 time by 9 minutes.

 Atkinson became the vice-patron of Bleakholt Animal Sanctuary in Lancashire in January 2016.
 She ran the Great Manchester Run for the charity in May 2016.

 In late 2016, Atkinson supported the #gotyourback message, a campaign to help military veterans seek help if they need it.